 The practice reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group (CCG) to secure improvements to services where these were identified.
-For example the CCG had been awarded prime minister's challenge funding which enable the CCG to improve access for patients, outside of normal hours, in centralised hubs throughout the borough.

-- The practice offered extended hours on a Monday evening until 7.15pm for working patients who could not attend during normal opening hours and offered telephone consultations. - There were longer appointments available for patients with a learning disability. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccinations available on the NHS and were also referred to private travel clinics if necessary. - There were disabled facilities, a hearing loop and translation services available.
+- The practice offered a 'Commuter's Clinic' on Monday from 6.30pm to 7.45pm for working patients who could not attend during normal opening hours. - There were longer appointments available for patients with a learning disability. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccinations available on the NHS as well as those only available privately. - There were disabled facilities, a hearing loop and translation services available.
+However, there was no poster in the waiting room advertising translation and interpreting services.